zaiisao/Documentation/en/Voice/start_call_audio_web.md

 ---
-title: Start a Video Call
+title: Start a Voice Call
 description:
 platform: Web
-updatedAt: Wed Mar 11 2020 10:15:37 GMT+0800 (CST)
+updatedAt: Wed Mar 11 2020 10:11:49 GMT+0800 (CST)
 ---
-# Start a Video Call
+# Start a Voice Call
-Use this guide to quickly set up the Agora Web SDK and enable real-time voice and video functions in your app.
+Use this guide to quickly set up the Agora Web SDK and enable real-time voice functions in your app.

 This guide shows you how to build a simple web app with the Agora Web SDK.
 We recommend going through it to familiarize yourself with the core methods.

 <div class="alert warning">Due to security limits on HTTP addresses except 127.0.0.1, Agora Web SDK only supports HTTPS or http://localhost (http://127.0.0.1).
 Do not deploy your project over HTTP.</div>

-## Video tutorial

-The following video demonstrates how to build an app that implements the Agora video call from scratch.

-<video src="https://web-cdn.agora.io/docs-files/1582790845065" poster="https://web-cdn.agora.io/docs-files/1582790881579"  controls width = 100% height = auto>Your browser does not support the <code>video</code> tag.</video>

 ## Sample project

 We provide an open-source [sample project](https://github.com/AgoraIO/Basic-Video-Call/tree/master/One-to-One-Video/Agora-Web-Tutorial-1to1) that implements the basic one-to-one video call on GitHub.

-You can also use this [online demo](https://webdemo.agora.io/agora-web-showcase/examples/Agora-Web-Tutorial-1to1-Web/) and try the video calls implemented by the Agora SDK.
+You can also use this [online demo](https://webdemo.agora.io/agora-web-showcase/examples/Agora-Web-Tutorial-1to1-Web/) and try the calls implemented by the Agora SDK.

 ## Prerequisites